-Tasman District Council provides a significant sum of money to assist funding the operations of Nelson Tasman Tourism (refer to pages 220-221 for a summary of this Council Controlled Trading Organisation).
+Tasman District Council provides a significant sum of money to assist funding the operations of Nelson Tasman Tourism (refer to pages 222-223 for a summary of this Council Controlled Trading Organisation).
 Nelson Tasman Tourism is a joint venture between Tasman and Nelson Councils which provides tourism services to visitors and residents.
-In order to improve transparency and administrative efficiency, and to recognise that the benefits of tourism are widely spread and that there is a public good from many of Nelson Tasman Tourism's services, Council is proposing to change the current funding of this company from a mix of general rates and a targeted rate on commercial activities that benefit from tourism, to a \$23.55 uniform charge on all properties within Tasman District.
-The current \$115 targeted rate per commercial property that benefits from tourism would be discontinued as well as the general rate contribution.
+In order to improve transparency and administrative efficiency, and to recognise that the benefits of tourism are widely spread and that there is a public good from many of Nelson Tasman Tourism's services, Council consulted on changing the funding of this company from a mix of general rates and a targeted rate on commercial activities that benefit from tourism, to a \$23.51 uniform charge on all properties within Tasman District.
+Following consideration of submissions Council has decided to adopt the \$23.51 uniform charge.
+The current \$115 targeted rate per commercial property that benefits from tourism has been discontinued as well as the general rate contribution.

-The \$23.55 targeted rate would collect \$443,469 in 2012/2013 of which \$321,795 would be used to fund the i-Site component of Nelson Tasman Tourism Limited.
-The balance would be applied to destination marketing by Nelson Tasman Tourism Limited and a Tourism and Promotion Fund to support significant events and activities which have a District-wide benefit.
-Where funds are not required in any one year they would be held in a specified account for future applications.
+The \$23.51 targeted rate will collect \$442,199 in 2012/2013 of which \$313,639 would be used to fund the i-Site component of Nelson Tasman Tourism Limited, including \$50,000 earmarked for the Motueka i-Site.
+The balance would be applied to destination marketing by Nelson Tasman Tourism Limited and a strategic review of Council's role in supporting tourism.